BlueRival/schemary/README.md

 #### `Schema.extract(object, path, schema, options?)`

 Extracts data from nested structures with sophisticated path support.
-Excellent for extracting config from a larger structure, or nested params, etc.
+Excellent for extracting configuration from a larger structure, or nested parameters, etc.

 ```typescript
 // With defaults and overrides